ngochien1990/intelligent-assistant-for-lean-six-sigma-methods/README.md

 ### Why me:
 With this app on your Android smart phone,
 	• you will not worry about WHAT LSS methods are suitable for your problems.
-	• you dont need to be Black Belt or Master Black Belt to be competent in problem solving
+	• you dont need to be Master Black Belt to be competent in problem solving

 1- You can call this app as an "Intelligent Assistant" that recommends you the BEST LSS methods for your problem description.
 What you need is to describe your problem:
 	• in your own way in both SPEAKING or TYPYING